Irtysh: Economic use

 The Northern river reversal proposals, widely discussed by the USSR planners and scientists in the 1960s and 1970s, would send some of the Irtysh's (and possibly Ob's) water to the water-deficient regions of central Kazakhstan and Uzbekistan.
 Some versions of this project would have seen the direction of flow of the Irtysh reversed in its section between the mouth of the Tobol (at Tobolsk) and the confluence of the Irtysh with the Ob at Khanty-Mansiysk, thus creating an "Anti-Irtysh".

 While these gigantic interbasin transfer schemes were not implemented, a smaller Irtysh–Karaganda Canal was built between 1962 and 1974 to supply water to the dry Kazakh steppes and to one of the country's main industrial center, Karaganda.
-In 2002, pipelines were constructed to supply water from the canal to the Ishim and Kazakhstan's capital, Nur-Sultan.
+In 2002, pipelines were constructed to supply water from the canal to the Ishim river and Kazakhstan's capital, Astana.

-In China, a short canal was constructed in 1987 (water intake at 47°26′31″N 87°34′11″E) to divert some of the Irtysh water to the endorrheic Lake Ulungur, whose level had been falling precipitously due to the increasing irrigation use of the lake's main affluent, the Ulungur River.
+In China, a short canal was constructed in 1987 (water intake at 47°26′31″N 87°34′11″E) to divert some of the Irtysh water to the endorheic Lake Ulungur, whose level had been falling precipitously due to the increasing irrigation use of the lake's main affluent, the Ulungur River.
 In the last years of the 20th century and the early 2000s, a much more major project, the Irtysh–Karamay–Urümqi Canal was completed.
 Increased water use in China has caused significant concerns among Kazakh and Russian environmentalists.

-According to a report published by Kazakhstan fishery researchers in 2013, the total Irtysh water use in China is about 3 km3 per year; as a result, only about 2/3 of what would be the river's "natural" flow (6 km3 out of 9 km3) reach the Kazakh border.
+According to a report published by Kazakhstan fishery researchers in 2013, the total Irtysh water use in China is about 3 km3 per year; as a result, only about 2/3 of what would be the river's "natural" flow (6 km3 out of 9 km3) reaches the Kazakh border.